votemike/javascript-anagram-kata/README.md

-# javascript-anagram-kata
-Javascript Anagram Kata
+# Javascript Anagram Kata
+Write the code in index.mjs to check if two words are anagrams.
+Run tests with `node --test`
+Run benchmarks with node `benchmark.mjs`